 Imagine, this year, that Our Savior was born into the warmth of a home like yours and mine that some 2000 years ago.
 Brothers and sisters who fight.
 Moms and Dads who have tension between them because of previous choices made.
 The aunt who still pinches your cheeks even at age 52.
 Broken relationships.
 But still, a family that gathers together to celebrate something bigger than themselves, whether we all know and understand the reason or not.
 Christ came into a home like yours and mine.
 He did not come just to heal the relationship of Mary and Joseph, to give them new life.
 He came to give all mankind life.
 In the Savior’s birth a new life is given to us, to give us new life.
 His life is an example for us — an example of how we, who were created in the image of God — can live a fully human life — in Christ.

 As you look at your wife or wives look at your husband, you should see reflected in your relationship with one another, because you are united as one person by the Holy Spirit, the image of God Himself.
 Your children should see this image reflected by each of you.
 In your children, you see reflected the new life that we are given in Christ.
 We see in them the potential of man in Christ.
 We see the hope of the world to come reflected in this new life we have in Christ.
 All of this is possible because of the birth of Christ, God come to us in the flesh to dwell among His people.
 That new life is ours each and every day in Christ.

-Posted on December 16, 2012, in Advent, Christmas, The Church Year and tagged Augustus, Bethlehem, birth of Christ, Galilee, Gospel of Luke, Jesus, Jesus born in a family home, Joseph, Mary, Nativity of Jesus, Saint Joseph.
+Posted on December 20, 2010, in Advent, Christmas, The Church Year and tagged Augustus, Bethlehem, birth of Christ, Galilee, Gospel of Luke, Jesus, Jesus born in a family home, Joseph, Mary, Nativity of Jesus, Saint Joseph.
 Bookmark the permalink.
-2 Comments.
+Leave a comment.